jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 Discuss (postpone to next meeting for website completion and MailChimp account creation):

 * Urgent (for upcoming elections).
+    * Riaan to contact Ivan, before the next meeting to ensure this is done ASAP.

 * Content sources for the newsletter.
     * Reports on past events?
     * Showcase projects, people, community?
-    * Frequency of e-mails?
 * Focus on getting a routine going, and then keep adding to it.
 * One newsletter for the entire country for now.
 * Communicate the elections, how it works, and nominations via the Newsletter.

-Ivan reports:
+Ivan reports: Not in attendance

-Robin reports:
+Robin reports: Not in attendance

 Notes:
+* Post an article on groups.drupal.org to explain reasons to subscribe to the newsletter.
+    * To be notified about the elections
+    * Keep abreast with community news, and meetup dates
+    * Frequency of e-mails

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Governing Board Elections